alexmacarthur/macarthur-me-gatsby/src/posts/2020-01-19-if-democratic-candidates-were-javascript-packages.md

 **ElizabethWarren.js** - a probability and statistics library widely used in reservation casinos.

-**AmyKlobuchar.js** - a highly opinionated alternative to @eslint , providing harsher, more demanding errors (no warnings).
+**AmyKlobuchar.js** - a highly opinionated alternative to ESLint, providing harsher, more demanding errors (no warnings).

 **JoeBiden.js** - a battle-tested framework for building RPG games for the browser, featuring an API just as approachable to junior devs [as white devs.](https://t.co/ReXr7Njg53?amp=1)